goudreinette/blog/_src/posts/2017-05-11-writing-a-lisp-explicit-stack-and-stacktraces.md

 type CallstackIO a = StateT Callstack IO a
 ```

+Before evaluating code, an empty stack is created.
-To evaluate something, we unwrap the action from the StateT transformer, and wrap it inside a catch.
+Afterwards, the action is extracted from the StateT transformer to be executed.

 ```haskell
 evalString =